oscardelalanza/newsweek/README.md

 # Using Bootstrap

-> this project consist on build a replica of the news site [Newsweek.com](https://www.newsweek.com/) using the Bootstrap framework.
+> This project consist on build a replica of the news site [Newsweek.com](https://www.newsweek.com/) using the Bootstrap framework.

 ![screenshot](./screenshot.PNG)

-You can find the original specification for this project here: [The Odin Project](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)
+You can find the original specification for this project in [The Odin Project](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)

 ## Built With